-Warwick Sabin is Winrock’s Senior Director of U.S. Programs and Executive Director of the Arkansas Regional Innovation Hub.
-A member of the Arkansas House of Representatives, Sabin serves as assistant speaker pro-tempore for the 90th General Assembly.
-Before assuming his position at the Innovation Hub, Sabin was publisher of the Oxford American magazine, and in 2009 he was named to the FOLIO:40, a list of the 40 most influential people in the national magazine industry.
-A former director of development for the Clinton Foundation, Sabin has worked on Capitol Hill, at the White House and at Foreign Affairs magazine.
+Warwick Sabin is Winrock’s Senior Director of U.S. Programs and serves as assistant speaker pro-tempore for the 90th General Assembly of the Arkansas House of Representatives.
+Sabin was publisher of the Oxford American magazine, and in 2009 he was named to the FOLIO:40, a list of the 40 most influential people in the national magazine industry.
+A former director of development for the Clinton Foundation and former executive director of the Arkansas Regional Innovation Hub, Sabin has worked on Capitol Hill, at the White House and at Foreign Affairs magazine.
 He is a Marshall Scholar and a Truman Scholar, and he holds an M.A.
 (Oxon) in philosophy, politics and economics from Oxford University and a B.A. (summa cum laude) in political science from the University of Arkansas.
 Sabin received the University of Arkansas Young Alumni Award in 2005 and was named to the Arkansas Business “40 Under 40” in 2003.
 In 2014, he was among 24 national political leaders awarded the Rodel Fellowship by the Aspen Institute for his “outstanding ability to work responsibly across partisan divisions and bring greater civility to public discourse.”
 He has served on the boards of directors for numerous community and nonprofit organizations and projects in Little Rock, including the Public Education Foundation and the Little Rock Workforce Investment Board.